Science & Technology

 GLOBAL SCIENCE [6x52’]

-Driven by deep-dive interviews with our experts, and stunning images from around the world this series offers an unprecedented overview of the most incredible breakthroughs that shape the world and its future, while clearly about science, it is above all about us.
+Driven by interviews with experts and stunning images from around the world, this series offers an unprecedented overview of the most incredible breakthroughs that shape the world and its future in 6 cutting-edge scientific fields: technology, space, medicine, environment, green technologies, and artificial intelligence.

 HIGH TECH AIRPORT 52’

-Roissy-Charles-De-Gaulle airport is Europe’s second largest and busiest hub: 66 million passengers each year, 1800 aircrafts per day, planes land on or take off at a record pace of one plane every 30 seconds … impossible feat without the help of the best in cutting-edge technology: runway lights, navigational system, push-back tugs, 50-ton tractors that push and pull aircraft from gate to landing strip, and state-of-the-art scanners that screen over 1,200 bags per minute….
+A record pace of one plane every 30 seconds landing or taking off would be an impossible feat without the help of the best cutting-edge technology: runway lights, navigational system, 50-ton tractors that push and pull aircraft from gate to landing strip, and state-of-the-art scanners that screen over 1,200 bags per minute.

 INNOVATION EFFECT [13x26’]